pingcap/docs/tidb-cloud/monitor-tidb-cluster.md

 ### Metrics on the cluster overview page

-The cluster overview page provides general metrics of a cluster。
+The cluster overview page provides general metrics of a cluster.

 For dedicated Tier:
 | Metric name  | Labels | Description                                   |